KirillPamPam/wiley-cache/README.md

 ## SimpleCache

-This is simple implementation of not thread-safe cache with two eviction strategies: so on.
+This is simple implementation of not thread-safe cache with two eviction strategies: hso on.